Trees Vs. Townhomes

-In the early 1990s, a townhouse development was proposed for an acre of old growth trees.
-This green space is between Highway 169 and Blake Rd, south of Highway 7 at Cambridge St and Hiawatha Ave.
+In the early 1990s, a townhouse development was proposed for an acre of old-growth trees.
+This green space is between Highway 169 and Blake Road, south of Highway 7 at Cambridge St and Hiawatha Avenue

 A group of stakeholders with the goal of preserving the trees came together to take action and formed the non-profit Minnehaha Oaks Association.